hanchangyo/slack-workspace-migrator/README.md

 4. Install the apps to your workspaces
 5. Copy the Bot User OAuth Tokens

+**Important for Archive Downloads:**
+If you plan to download from archived channels, you'll also need a User OAuth Token:

+1. In your Slack app settings, go to "OAuth & Permissions"
+2. Add the required user token scopes (see scopes list above)
+3. Click "Reinstall App" if needed
+4. Copy the "User OAuth Token" (starts with `xoxp-`)
+5. Add it to your `.env` file as `SOURCE_USER_TOKEN`

 ### 2. Environment Configuration

 Create a `.env` file in the project directory: